rahulshc/wTools/doc/version.eng/tuturial/RoutineFromPreAndBody.md

 nameFull.defaults.full = 1;
 ```

-The lines with console output, for example, `console.log (name ('./a/b/c/File.js'))`, show that for calling routines created by the routine `routineFromPreAndBody`, you need to specify the name of the variable and pass arguments in brackets.
+The lines with console output, for example, `console.log( name( './a/b/c/File.js' ) )`, show that to call the routines created by the routine `routineFromPreAndBody` you need to specify the name of the variable and pass arguments in brackets.

 Run `Name.js` in the` NodeJS` interpreter, enter command `node Name.js`.
 Compare the output with the following: